 Rancher can integrate with a variety of popular logging services and tools that exist outside of your Kubernetes clusters.

-Docker daemon should be configured with the (default) log-driver:
+The Docker daemon on each node in the cluster should be configured with the (default) log-driver:

 json-file.
 You can check the log-driver by running the following command: